HomeGordo ReviewsGREASE – Mulwaree High School

 I was glad that the stage version elevates Kenickie’s role, played by Simon Walshe, to what it was before Greased Lightning was stolen (STOLEN I say) in the movie and given to some heart-throb called John Travolta even though his character Danny never sang it on stage… poor Jeff Conway… don’t get me started.
 Simon is building himself a strong acting resume and he added to it with another strong performance.

 So many good performances.
 Even principal Sally Curry.
 As a TREE, no less (seems she will forever be stuck wielding the willow).
 And making it a family affair, her daughter is a dancing star as Cha Cha DiGregorio.
 And to anyone I left out, it’s not your lack of skill, it’s my lack of memory of something specific to say.
 Oh hang on…Rebecca Coulter as Miss Lynch was especially restrained and dry.
 Like… a teacher who wasn’t angry, but was just disappointed.
 God that used to kill me.
-I bet she uses that at school, hey kids?
+I bet she uses that at school, amiright kids?

 This is a quality show.
 And above all else it’s joyous.
 And it’s a joy that you’ll get from genuinely young actors, and in community theatre, more than I believe you’ll get from a professional production.

 For people of… a certain age… who grew up on Grease when it first came out, and heard it on the Top 40 for months on end, and saw the movie 100 times, and sang the songs up the back of the City View bus until they were told to stop… is this getting a bit too self revelatory…this show is a sacred artefact.

-It’s also an ANCIENT artefact that in two years time turns 50.
-Which is insane because when it came out it was set 20 years in the past which seemed at the time to be so long ago that dinosaurs walked the Earth.
+They’ve kept the word alive.
 Grease IS the word.
 Still.
 Congrats.

 Loading

-Visited 3 times, 5 visit(s) today
+Visited 528 times, 1 visit(s) today

 Share With: